Skip to main content

 Anycast

 Used to describe the transmission of data over a network.
-Read the definition for Multicast first to better understand the concept of Anycast.
+Read the Multicast definition first to better understand the concept of Anycast.
 First, there are no ETC products that support Anycast at this time.
-Anycast is when a network device (receiver for multicast network traffic) sources it's multicast network traffic from the closest logical source on the network when multiple sources are present.
+Anycast is when a network device (receiver for multicast network traffic) sources its multicast network traffic from the closest logical source on the network when multiple sources are present.
 A good analogy would be to think of Internet video streaming services.
 If the streaming service has let's say 5 locations around the country that all host a video that you want to watch, Anycast would tell the network switches (network infrastructure) that your receiver (home PC or smart TV or phone) would stream the video from the closest logical host (source).
 The video would be streamed over multicast (only those who ask to get that information will get it).
 Once again, this is not supported by ETC hardware.
 In a lighting network, if more than one source of sACN exists, the receivers, DMX gateways for example, would want to receive all sACN sources and decide for itself which one "wins" using HTP (Highest Takes Precedence) and sACN Priority values.
 Hence, lighting receivers want to listen to all multicast sources.

 clipboard_ec9f16f7009ed03eb3bfd961fd8210856.png